yairm210/Purity/docs/index.md

 ### Limitations

-- Custom getters cannot be validated - all custom getters are treated as mutating
+- All getters are assumed to not be state-changing
-- Purity assumes constructors to be pure
+- All constructors are assumed to be pure - to change state only of the instance being created